 Plans to cut costs by£ 300 million annually by 2020 helped to send Pearson shares up as much as 15 percent but Fallon warned of a long road ahead.

 Investor anger was evident at the company’s annual meeting where nearly 70 percent of shareholders voted against its remuneration report in a symbolic protest over the company’s performance under Fallon.
+Check out these stock investment companies to see which one could work for you, they’re the best so far this year.
+Give them a visit.

 The 173-year-old British company has been hit by a sharp downturn in its biggest markets, issuing five profit warnings in four years, as students ditch more expensive text books for second-hand copies and digital services.